How to stop smoking

 As the only UK lung cancer charity, we are concerned with lung cancer and harm reduction.
 We have been helping people to quit smoking for nearly 25 years and are in full support of all ways to help people to stop.
-However, we are concerned that there simply isn't enough evidence around the long-term impact of e-cigarettes.
+However, we are concerned that there simply isn’t enough evidence around the long-term impact of e-cigarettes and vaping.
 There was a previous time when we were unaware of the dangers of cigarettes.

 There can be little doubt that more work is needed to improve the understanding of these devices.
 We need to ensure that this is a priority of the Government, to support the appropriate research in this area.